Introduction

 Services are the core components of your application and are defined within the services section of your Compose file.
 Each service represents a container and is built from a Docker image or a build context.
 To define a service, follow these steps:

-2. Specify the Docker image to use for the service using the image key.
-You can use an official image from Docker Hub or a custom image from your private repository.
+imagekey.
+You can use an official image from Docker Hub or a custom image from your private repository. - (Optional) If you need to build a custom image, use the

-4. (Optional) Use the depends_on key to specify any services that the current service depends on.
-This ensures that the dependent services will start before the current service.
+depends_onkey to specify any services that the current service depends on.
+This ensures that the dependent services will start before the current service. - (Optional) Configure any additional settings for the service, such as

 Here's an example of a Compose file defining a web service, a Redis service, and a PostgreSQL service with interdependencies: